 Voting Paper or on an Accessible Touch Screen Voting Machine in Monterey County

 On Election Day, all voters are issued a secrecy sleeve and a paper ballot to vote.
 We have been issuing paper ballots as the main method of voting since November 2007.
 HAVA and state regulation require that counties place only one touch screen voting machine at each precinct’s polling place.

 Any voter who wants to use a touch screen voting machine should ask an Election Officer for help.
 Touch screen voting is also on hand at our office during the 29 day Early Voting period before each Election.

 How to Vote using Paper Ballots

 When voting with a paper ballot use a pencil or pen.
-Connect the head and tail of the vote arrow next to the candidate’s name.
-A single line will be enough, no need to press hard or make a heavy or dark line.
-For a measure, connect the head and tail of the vote arrow next to the word “YES” or “NO.”
+Fill in the oval next to the candidate’s name.
+No need to press hard.
+For a measure, fill in the oval next to the word “YES” or “NO.”

 Instructions to vote on Paper Ballots

 How to Vote using the Touch Screen Voting Machine